Santeri Nuorteva: Political career

-Nyberg took the pseudonym Santeri Nuorteva in 1906, during the period of the Revolution of 1905 in the Russian Empire, which included Finland.
+Nyberg fennicized his name to Santeri Nuorteva in 1906, during the period of the Revolution of 1905 in the Russian Empire, which included Finland.
 He became a member of the Finnish Parliament in 1907 and served there until 1910.

 Nuorteva immigrated to the United States in 1911, where he instantly became a leading member of the Finnish Socialist Federation in America and one of its most prominent spokesmen.
-He worked as editor of the daily newspaper Toveri ("The Comrade") in Astoria, Oregon in the Pacific Northwest from 1912 to 1913.
+He worked as editor of the daily newspaper Toveri ("The Comrade") in Astoria, Oregon, in the Pacific Northwest from 1912 to 1913.
 He left for the East coast to edit the monthly magazine Säkeniä ("The Spark") and worked on the editorial staff of Raivaaja ("The Pioneer").

-During the Finnish Civil War, Nuorteva was the chargé d'affaires of the Finnish Socialist Workers' Republic in Washington, DV, in 1918 to 1919.
+During the Finnish Civil War, Nuorteva was the chargé d'affaires of the Finnish Socialist Workers' Republic in Washington, DC, in 1918 to 1919.
 On May 10, 1918, when the government that Nuorteva represented had been overthrown, an audience of socialists filled New York City's Carnegie Hall to hear him denounce the Finnish anti-Bolsheviks as allies of the German Junker class and not friends of America and its allies, as they claimed.
 Implicitly defending the recent Treaty of Brest-Litovsk, which marked Soviet Russia's exit from the war against Germany, he hailed the Bolshevik Revolution in Russia as the greatest threat to Germany: "Today the Socialist Republic flag of Russia floats over a Socialist embassy in Berlin, a terrible symbol of the greatest menace to the German rulers, for this flag represents the power of a great popular idea that involves the complete destruction of kaiserism and junkerdom and all their works."
 He campaigned for US diplomatic recognition of the Soviet government.

 On September 21, 1918, the New York Evening Post charged that he was the author and fabricator of the Sisson Documents, a controversial set of Russian-language papers that, if genuine, proved that the German General Staff had financed the Russian Revolution and that both Lenin and Trotsky were German agents.
 Eventually, he became the information chief of the Russian Information Bureau, the de facto embassy of the Russian government, in 1919 to 1920, as assistant to Ludwig Martens, the unrecognized Soviet ambassador and a controversial figure in America.

 In 1918, he also collaborated on a translation into English of Lenin's "Letter to American Workers."

 In 1920, Nuorteva left the United States by traveling first to Canada and then to England, where he was deported after 10 days to Soviet Russia, the destination that he requested, rather than a return to the US.